arroz4/azure-devops-mcp-server/README.md

 **Parameters:**
 - `work_item_type` (string): "Task" or "Epic"
 - `title` (string): The title of the work item
-- `description` (string, optional): Description of the work item (supports Markdown formatting - MUST use \n for line breaks)
+- `description` (string, optional): Description of the work item (supports HTML formatting - MUST use \\n for line breaks which auto-convert to HTML paragraphs)
 - `assigned_to` (string, optional): Email address of the person to assign
 - `priority` (int, optional): Priority level (1-4, where 1 is highest)
 - `tags` (string, optional): Semicolon-separated tags

-**IMPORTANT:** Work item descriptions support full Markdown formatting as Azure DevOps renders them as .md files. **MUST use \n characters for line breaks** to ensure human readability.
-Use headers, lists, checkboxes, code blocks, links, and other Markdown features.
+**IMPORTANT:** Work item descriptions support perfect HTML formatting (Description field has Data type=HTML as confirmed by Microsoft Azure DevOps documentation). **MUST use \\n characters for line breaks** which are automatically converted to proper HTML paragraphs for optimal rendering.
+The server automatically converts simple text formatting to HTML structure including headers, lists, checkboxes, and paragraph separation based on successful work item ID 75 implementation.

 **Example:**
 ```python